cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 definition of a tag usually restricts what kinds of nested data item or items are valid.

-The initial bytes of the tag follow the rules for positive integers (major type 0).
-The tag is followed by a single data item of any type.
 For example, assume that a byte string of length 12 is marked with a tag to indicate it is a positive bignum ({{bignums}}).
 This would be marked as 0b110_00010 (major type 6, additional information 2 for the